rage/programming-23/data/part-5/3-dictionary.md

 <programming-exercise name='Factorials' tmcname='part05-15_factorials'>

-Please write a function named `factorials(n: int)`, which returns the factorials of the numbers 1 to `n` in a dictionary so that the number is the key, and the factorial of that number is the value mapped to it.
+Please write a function named `factorials(n: int)`, which returns the factorials of the numbers 1 to `n` in a dictionary.
+The number is the key, and the factorial of that number is the value mapped to it.

 A reminder: the factorial of the number `n` is written `n`! and is calculated by multiplying the number by each integer smaller than itself.
 For example, the factorial of 4 is 4 * 3 * 2 * 1 = 24.